mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 When a user needs to run a program more than 500 times, it is recommended to combine serial execution and/or parallel execution with a job array.

 On this page, we will introduce serial execution and parallel execution, and how to integrate them with a job array.
-A Python code [mycode.py](./scripts/many-jobs/mycode.py) is used for all examples.
+A simple Python code named [mycode.py](./scripts/many-jobs/mycode.py) is used for all examples.

 ## Serial execution